Search

 We design.

-The schematic design focused on improving and/or adding approximately 1.5 miles of trails system.
-Surface treatment selections and widths for each trail were based on a hierarchy or significance of the trail system.
-In addition, the schematic design focused on constructing 10 observation decks and additional gathering areas to displace large groups off the trail system during tours which were proposed at key vantage points overlooking the battlefield.
+The schematic design focused on improving approximately 1.5 miles of trails system.
+Surface treatment selections and widths for each trail were based on a hierarchy of the trail system.
+In addition, the schematic design focused on constructing 10 observation decks and additional gathering areas to displace large groups off the trail system during tours.
 Due to the historic significance of the terrain, each element proposed was unique in nature to ensure the minimal amount of ground would be disturbed during construction.

 Site Plan for Little Round Top Battlefield in Gettysburg National Military Park